Nunkiii/node-fits/README.md

 The test.js file, in the node-fits/test directory, loads an example FITS image file (a galaxy), then creates two PNG snapshots of the image using a custom colormap and pixels intensity cut values.

     $node test.js

-### API insight

-Documentation still need to be written for the various functions the node-fits module provides.
-In the mean time, the following example can give an idea on how to use it.

     File test.js